 Nevertheless, this period in my professional life was probably one of the most satisfying of all, as I became a full-time freelance producer/presenter at BBC Radio Bristol.
 I got to interview some of the household names of the day and some of the most memorable are pictured below.
 People like the outrageous but delightfully warm comedian Jasper Carrott and the raconteur and thoroughly nice guy, Rabbi Lionel Blue; Tony Benn MP was a challenge, but he taught me how a skilled interviewee takes control of an on-air conversation; Warren Mitchell was even ruder and more uncouth in real life than his TV persona Alf Garnett; Roger Moore’s ex-wife, Rosemary Squires, was pure hell to interview (she had her own agenda and no amount of questioning would prompt her to deviate from it); and Barry Humphries insisted on remaining in character when he was interviewed, so it was always Dame Edna Everage or Sir Les Patterson at the microphone, never Humphries himself.
 Yes, these were indeed interesting times, during which my conversations with the celebrities of the day were broadcast to thousands of homes throughout Radio Bristol's editorial area of Avon, Somerset, South Gloucestershire and West Wiltshire, as well as the City of Bristol itself.

 During this period, I also had my own shows – 'Weekend West' on Saturdays (see above), in which I was able to explore in more detail the many and varied events going on in the area, and ‘And So To Ged’.
 This was an engaging interaction with listeners, three hours on air peppered with anecdotes, music, guests and competitions.
 The phone-ins were a particular delight and provided many hours during which faithful listeners reminisced about old West Country characters and traditions.
-The skill of the interviewer, I realise then, was ultimately to ask the questions that made people want to open up to you.
+The skill of the interviewer, I realised then, was ultimately to ask the questions that made people want to open up to you.
 History was beginning to come back to haunt me: I was assuming the role of confessor and confidant!